abdulrahman305/GPTFinancial/README.md

 GPTFinancial is distributed under the GNU General Public License v2.0.
 See the `LICENSE` file for more information.

 ## Contact Information
-For any questions or inquiries, please contact the project maintainers at [owner@sauditech.link].
+For any questions or inquiries, please contact the project maintainers at [email@example.com].